Theory of rare-earth Kramers magnets on a Shastry-Sutherland lattice: dimer phases in presence of strong spin-orbit coupling

-where $A_{\parallel}^{(\alpha)}\equiv A_{\parallel}^{(\alpha)}\cos\theta_{\alpha}$ and $A_{\perp}^{(\alpha)}\equiv A_{\perp}^{(\alpha)}\sin\theta_{\alpha}$ correspond to the magnitudes of the in-plane and out-of-plane components of the dipole moments $\hat{\sigma}^{\alpha}$ ($\alpha=1,2$), respectively.
+where $A_{\parallel}^{(\alpha)}\equiv A^{(\alpha)}\cos\theta_{\alpha}$ and $A_{\perp}^{(\alpha)}\equiv A^{(\alpha)}\sin\theta_{\alpha}$ correspond to the magnitudes of the in-plane and out-of-plane components of the dipole moments $\hat{\sigma}^{\alpha}$ ($\alpha=1,2$), respectively.
 As shown above, the out-of-plane and in-plane magnetic fields couple to the uniform and staggered dipolar magnetization, respectively.
-The different ways of coupling will have profound implications in the magnetization process of the ``singlet'' and ``triplet'' dimer phases, as will be discussed in the next section.
-Meanwhile, as the external magnetic field always couple to multiple components of effective spins, the high temperature magnetic susceptibilities would generally exhibit non-Curie-Weiss behaviors.
+The different ways of coupling will have profound implications for the behaviors of magnetization of the ``singlet'' and ``triplet'' dimer phases, as will be discussed later.
+Meanwhile, as the external magnetic field always couples to multiple components of effective spins, the high temperature magnetic susceptibilities would generally exhibit non-Curie-Weiss behaviors.
 As such non-Curie-Weiss behaviors are difficult to analyze in experiments, we will not discuss them in detail here in our present work.